Mauitron/StygianSift/README.md

 never been more satisfying!

 1. Enter select mode with `Ctrl+t`
-2. Mark files with by normal navigation
+2. Mark files with by holding `Shift` and normal navigation
-3. Perform operations (copy, move, delete) on selection
+3. Perform operations (copy, move, delete etc) on selection
 4. Exit select mode with `Esc`

 You can also just hold shift and move... but that just standard stuff.